 Dirt bikes are powered by a motor and fuel that powers the motor.
-With standard dirt bikes gasoline is the fuel that powers the motor.
+With standard dirt bikes, gasoline is the fuel that powers the motor.
+Electric dirt bikes have a motor, just like gas-powered dirt bikes.
+If some of you were asking what electric dirt bikes are and what is the difference between dirt bikes and electric bikes, here is the answer:

-Over the past decade we have been seeing a rise in a new type of dirt bikes.
+Over the past decade, we have been seeing a rise in a new type of dirt bike.

 Gas fueled motor VS Electric fueled motor